cxr00/Qoid.py/README.md

 Qoid is a simple markup language which uses tag-value pairs to record data in traditional files and folders with the added depth of tagged elements within each file.

-All objects in qoid.py have string tags, with the values adding recursive depth.
+All objects in qoid.py have string tags, with values which add recursive depth.
 Start with a Property, which is a tag-value pair.
 Then a Qoid tags a list of Properties, a Bill tags a list of Qoids, and a Register tags a list of Bills and Registers.

-Objects in qoid.py can be created very quickly, then printed in its Qoid representation.
+An object in qoid.py can be created very quickly, then viewed or saved in its Qoid representation.

+Some examples are provided below.
+To see the full range of utility of Qoid, check the sample code in the __unittest__ package.

 ```python
 from qoid import Property, Qoid, Bill